 This capstone course builds upon information covered in the prerequisites.
 Through seminar and laboratory, students explore in greater depth the development, organization, and functioning of the nervous system.
 Particular attention is paid to discussion of current research findings and to learning advanced laboratory techniques used by neuroscientists.
 Offered in spring semester.
 [W]

 Open to qualified majors by permission of program chair.
-[W]
+[One W credit only upon completion of both 495 and 496]